qweasgg/Are-u-Hungry---Lab-1---Variant-2/README.md

 # Are u Hungry - lab 1 - variant 2

   This project implements a dynamic array data structure in Python.
+  A dynamic array is a resizable array that grows in size when an element is appended.

 ## Project structure

 - `dynamic_array.py` -- implementation of `DynamicArray` class with some features.
-   Stateless.

 - `dynamic_array_test.py` -- unit tests for `DynamicArray`.

 ## Features